 - Scroll to the bottom and tap ‘Reduce data usage‘.

 - Toggle the switch to turn this feature on.
 It’ll then present you with a graph and figures showing how much data you’ve saved after turning on this feature.

-In our usage, this feature has reduce our data consumption by almost 25-40% which is definitely great for those who frequently browse a lot of web content on limited mobile data plans.
+In our usage, this feature has reduced our data consumption by almost 25-40% which is definitely great for those who frequently browse a lot of web content on limited mobile data plans.

 Force Pinch-to-Zoom on any Site